sdbip/Segerfeldt.EventStore/README.md

 The events table is the main storage space for entity state.
 The `entity_id` and `entity_type` columns must match the corresponding columns for a row in the `Entities` table.
 This is the entity that changed with this event.

 The `name` and `details` (JSON) columns define what changed for the entity.
-The `version` column orders events per entity, and the last event stored for an entity must match its `version` column.
+The `version` column orders events per entity.
 The `position` column orders events globally and is mostly used for projections.

 The `actor` and `timestamp` columns are metadata that can be used for auditing.